gnolang/gno/docs/concepts/namespaces.md

 Namespaces provide users with the exclusive capability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.

-This feature is currently a work in progress (WIP).
-To learn more about namespaces, please checkout https://github.com/gnolang/gno/issues/1107.
+__NOTE__: This feature isn't enabled by default on the chain and is currently only enabled on gno.land.

 # Package Path